lizwkariuki58/blog-source/content/posts/is-mainstream-medicine-evil/index.md

 The author has a simple proposal to solve almost all of these problems.
 The intervention is a clinical trials register, public, open and properly enforced.

 If you wish to do a study, you would be required to pre-publish its protocol i.e. what you are going to do in your trial, what you’re going to measure in how many people and for how long.
 This would take care of the ‘moving the goalposts’ tricks pulled by pharmaceutical companies AFTER they have the results of the study.
 If you registered a study and conducted it, but did not publish the results, that would stick out like a sore thumb.
-Everyone would assume you had something to hide.
+Everyone would (rightfully) assume you had something to hide.